abalabokhin/NWNForBG/README.md

 * French, partially taken from the original NWN texts with script, partially English (needs checking/translating)
 * German, partially taken from the original NWN texts with script, partially English (needs checking/translating)
 * Italian, partially taken from the original NWN texts with script, partially English (needs checking/translating)
-* Spanish, partially taken from the original NWN texts with script, partially English (needs checking/translating)
+* Spanish (finished), partially taken from the original NWN texts with script and partially made by AlleyV and Lechuk87
 * Polish, partially taken from the original NWN texts with script, partially English (needs checking/translating)
 * Simplified Chinese (finished) partially taken from the original NWN texts with script and partially made by Youye, Lewis Liu and Shuiyue Jushi